 RNA from 285 fecal, 143 throat, and 196 urine swab samples from was prepped into libraries and submitted for Illumina sequencing.
-Astrovirus positives, defined as at least two contigs with an average read depth >2 reads/nucleotide and BLAST alignment to nucleotide or protein AstV reference sequences in NCBI, were detected in 4/285 (1.4%) fecal samples and 7/196 urine samples (3.57%).
+We defined astrovirus positive samples as all sequences for which a minimum of two AstV contigs were assembled in CZID with an average read depth >2 reads/nucleotide.
+We detected AstV positives samples in 4/285 (1.4%) fecal samples and 7/196 urine samples (3.57%).
 None of the 143 throat swabs assayed demonstrated evidence of AstV infection.

 Detection varied slightly between species, with 1/44 (2.27%) Pteropus rufus, 8/145 (5.52%) Eidolon dupreanum, and 2/96 (2.08%) Rousettus madagascariensis positives detected, but these differences were not significant (2=2.104, P=0.3492).
 Because one bat species is sampled per site, this indicates that sampling between sites was likewise not significantly different.